akce/scoop/README.md

 # Scoop

 Scoop is a simple podcast downloader that follows rss feeds, retrieving new episodes as they become available.
+It works by downloading RSS files, finding new episodes and adding download orders.
+New download orders then need to be downloaded.

 ## Dependencies